The optimal arrangement is chosen according to:

 For those Non EU owners wishing to operate predominantly on a private basis whilst undertaking an element of charter, the YET scheme could provide the solution.

-VAT structures are complex and there are many factors to consider.
-Sarnia will work alongside your existing yacht broker or financial management teams, bringing our team’s experience to get the job done.
+VAT arrangements are complex and there are many factors to consider.
+Sarnia Yachts will work alongside your existing yacht broker or financial management teams, bringing our team’s experience to get the job done.

-Sarnia will consider many different factors before recommending the ideal VAT structure for a client:
+Sarnia Yachts will consider many different factors before recommending the ideal VAT arrangement for a client: